anna-cole/library-manager/README.md

 # Library Manager application

 ## Description
 Welcome to our project!
-Library Manager is a Python app with an user-friendly command line interface that allows library staff to efficiently manage its books and customers by organizing data and performing basic CRUD operations.
+Library manager is a Python app with a user-friendly command line interface for efficiently managing books and customers' information, organizing data and performing basic CRUD operations.

-This CLI utilizes an SQLite database to store records, making it easier to see, search, add, update and delete borrowed books and library users data.
+This CLI utilizes a SQLite database to store records, making it easier to read, search, add, update and delete books and users' data.
 We hope you enjoy and we look forward to your contributions!

 ## Directory and file structure